cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 Replace the path with your own repository.
 In effect, this creates a new `client` folder.
 This `client` folder makes it possible for you to easily update another repository with content generated out of your Go code.

 Create a folder named `scripts` in your project root.
-This is where you will launch the Protobuf compilation.
+This is where you will launch the Protobuf compilation:

 ```sh
 $ mkdir -p scripts/protoc